gantry/docs/pages/01.gantry5/05.advanced/01.creating-a-new-particle/docs.md

-Once you have created these files, you should see the Particle appear in the **Settings** and **Layout Manager** administrative panels in the Gantry 5 administrator.
+Once you have created these files, you should see the Particle appear in the **Particle Defaults** and **Layout Manager** administrative panels in the Gantry 5 administrator.

 ### Pulling Gantry Configuration Data Using Twig